Erdos-Projects/spring-2026-hitmakers/README.md

 ## Project Overview

 Artists break onto the Billboard Hot 100 every year, but only a fraction sustain chart success.
-This project combines Billboard chart history (1958–2026), MusicBrainz metadata, collaboration-network analysis, and genre tagging to predict — at the moment of an artist's first top-20 hit — whether they will chart again.
+This project combines Billboard chart history (1958–2026), MusicBrainz metadata, collaboration-network analysis, and genre tagging to predict — at the moment of an artist's first top-20 hit — whether they will produce additional hit songs in the future.

 <!-- The modelling pipeline combines hyperparameter tuning (Optuna), feature selection (forward selection + SHAP), genre consolidation, centrality ablation, and leakage-safe threshold tuning.
 A lighter version of this pipeline is used for the final model, prioritising stability and interpretability over exhaustive search. -->